albi005/MaterialColorUtilities/README.md

 ```

 ### Options
-Specify a fallback seed color as an argument to the extension method or use a lambda for more options:
+You can specify the fallback seed as an argument to the extension method or use a lambda for more options:
 ```csharp
 .UseMaterialDynamicColors(options =>
 {